suryajeetlondhe/flutter_interview_questions/README.md

 🚀 “Use AspectRatio to keep widgets proportionate across different screens!"

 ---

-40) What is vsync in Flutter?
+40.What is vsync in Flutter?
+---
-    vsync (vertical synchronization) is a mechanism in Flutter that syncs animations with the screen’s refresh rate to optimize performance and prevent unnecessary computations.
+vsync (vertical synchronization) is a mechanism in Flutter that syncs animations with the
+    screen’s refresh rate to optimize performance and prevent unnecessary computations.

 🔹 Why is vsync Needed?